Mortgage Calculator

 🔒Everything runs in your browser — nothing you enter is stored, sent anywhere, or seen by anyone.
 Privacy Policy

 The mortgage calculator shows you exactly what a home loan will cost each month and in total over the full term.
 Enter the loan amount, annual interest rate, and repayment period to get an instant breakdown of monthly payment, total paid, and total interest charged.
 Most buyers focus on the monthly payment, but the total interest figure is equally important.
-On a $300,000 loan at 6.5% over 30 years, you pay roughly $383,000 in interest alone — more than the original loan.
-Reducing your term from 30 to 20 years on the same loan saves over $120,000 in interest at the cost of a higher monthly payment.
+On a £250,000 loan at 4.5% over 25 years, you pay roughly £156,000 in interest alone — more than half the original loan again.
+Reducing your term from 25 to 20 years on the same loan saves around £35,000 in interest at the cost of a higher monthly payment.
 This calculator lets you run those comparisons in seconds.
-Use it to size a mortgage against your income, compare fixed vs variable rate scenarios by changing the interest rate, or evaluate whether making overpayments is worth it by testing a shorter term.
+Use it to size a mortgage against your income, compare fixed vs tracker rate scenarios by changing the interest rate, or evaluate whether making overpayments is worth it by testing a shorter term.
+Current Bank of England base rate and typical fixed-rate deals can be checked at MoneySuperMarket or Which? before entering your rate.

 The Mortgage Calculator is designed to give you an accurate answer in seconds.
 Follow these steps: